axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.8.md

   - `--preprocess-into \<output-file\>`

     After processing the configuration file and resolving included files and variables, write the resulting configuration into the specified output file.
-Available only in {{% productparam "ose" %}} 4 F1 and later.
+Available only in {{% param "product.ose" %}} 4 F1 and later.

   - `--process-mode \<mode\>`

-    Sets how to run {{% productparam "ose" %}}: in the `foreground` (mainly used for debugging), in the `background` as a daemon, or in `safe-background` mode.
+    Sets how to run {{% param "product.ose" %}}: in the `foreground` (mainly used for debugging), in the `background` as a daemon, or in `safe-background` mode.
 By default, syslog-ng runs in `safe-background` mode.
-This mode creates a supervisor process called `supervising syslog-ng`, that restarts {{% productparam "ose" %}} if it crashes.
+This mode creates a supervisor process called `supervising syslog-ng`, that restarts {{% param "product.ose" %}} if it crashes.

   - `--stderr` or `-e`

-    Log internal messages of {{% productparam "ose" %}} to `stderr`.
+    Log internal messages of {{% param "product.ose" %}} to `stderr`.
 Mainly used for debugging purposes in conjunction with the `--foreground` option.
 If not specified, syslog-ng will log such messages to its internal source.

   - `--syntax-only` or `-s`